wp-plugins/agp-font-awesome-collection/readme.txt

 == Changelog ==

+= 2.2.1 =
+* Fixed issue "Fatal error when trying to activate plugin" for PHP 5.3
+* Fixed issue for AJAX request with enabled Zlib-compression

 = 2.2.0 =
 * Changed: The plugin core has been changed and optimized for adding a new useful features
 * Changed: Minimum required PHP version - 5.3.0